-Extraction of upper envelope
+Extraction of the upper envelope

-As the sag between two adjacent dropper points is purely caused by the gravity, the CWI is dominantly determined by the dropper position in the contact wire.
-So the upper envelope of the CWI is extracted as it contains all the information of vertical position of dropper point in the contact wire.
-For the catenary taken as analysis object, the nominal interval between two adjacent droppers is 8.25m.
-So a lightly smaller window of 7m is chosen to extract the upper envelope of the CWI.
+As the sag between two adjacent dropper points is purely caused by gravity, the CWI is dominantly determined by the dropper position on the contact wire.
+Therefore, the upper envelope of the CWI is extracted because it contains all the information of the vertical position of the dropper point in the contact wire.
+For the catenary taken as the analysis object, the nominal interval between two adjacent droppers is 8.25 m.
+Therefore, a slightly smaller window of 7 m is chosen to extract the upper envelope of the CWI.
 As shown in Fig. 7, almost all the local peaks (dropper points) are included in the upper envelope.

 Curve fitting of CUE PSD

-Employing the Yule-Walker method, the PSD of the CWI upper envelope is calculated and presented in Fig. 8.
-Introducing the PSD function of track irregularity for China high-speed network [33], the form in Eq.
+Employing the Yule-Walker method, the PSD of the CWI upper envelope is calculated and is presented in Fig. 8.
+The PSD function of track irregularity for the China high-speed network is introduced [33], and the form in Eq.
 (1) is adopted to fit the curve of the CUE PSD.